Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 # Check open ports.
 The '-tulpn' flags instruct netstat to display all the listening ports (0:::port)
 $ netstat -tulpn
-$ apt-get install -y net-tools  # Install net-tools
+$ apt-get install net-tools  # Install net-tools

 # Used in DNS lookup to query the DNS name server.
 It is also used to troubleshoot DNS related issues.
 Stands for Domain Information Groper
 $ dig DOMAIN